DAAM

 # Path where the agent stores its persistent credential

-credential_path: "/var/lib/daam/credential.json"
+credential_path: "/var/lib/daam-agent/credential"

 # Path for the on-disk policy cache

-policy_cache_path: "/var/lib/daam/policy-cache.json"
+policy_cache_path: "/var/lib/daam-agent/policies.json"

 # Path for buffered audit events during outages

-audit_buffer_path: "/var/lib/daam/audit-buffer.json"
+audit_buffer_path: "/var/lib/daam-agent/audit-buffer.jsonl"

 # Secure tunnel configuration